Part of the America’s Entrepreneurs Special Report

 (Editor’s Note: This story is part of a partnership between Chasing the Dream and Next Avenue.)

 Bryant Walker, of Los Angeles, started driving a truck at an age when many veteran truckers think about calling it quits.
-Last summer, Walker (then 51), retired from a three-decade career installing office telecommunications systems to pursue a boyhood dream of hitting the open road in an 18-wheeler.
+In 2016, Walker (then 51), retired from a three-decade career installing office telecommunications systems to pursue a boyhood dream of hitting the open road in an 18-wheeler.

-Over the past 12 months, he got his commercial driver’s license, used his savings to incorporate and buy a semi, found a driving partner and started looking for loads.
-He’s been going nonstop since the beginning of June, driving half the time and working on the business from home the other half, when his partner takes over.
+He then got his commercial driver’s license, used his savings to incorporate and buy a semi, found a driving partner and started looking for loads.
+He’s been going nonstop since the beginning of June 2017, driving half the time and working on the business from home the other half, when his partner takes over.

 “It’s been great,” Walker said.
 “I grew up around trucks, I had friends who drove trucks for more than 30 years.
 I have a couple who still drive, and one of them is going to team with me for a year or two.”